Skip to content

 • ServiceDescriptor - Declarative service call specification

-• ctx.call - Imperative service composition
+• ctx.call - Imperative service composition from routes or other services

 services/user.service.ts